 Child Centered Play Therapy

-WHAT IS PLAY THERAPY?
 “Helping Children Heal and Grow Through Play”

-It’s a therapeutic approach that allows the counselor to relate to the child in a developmentally appropriate way.
+Child-centered play therapy is a therapeutic approach that allows the counselor to relate to the child in a developmentally appropriate way.
 Child-centered play therapy is an evidence-based therapeutic approach that is typically utilized with children ages 3-10 and allows for children to express themselves, process emotions, and resolve difficulties through play, their natural language.

 Children often struggle to describe what they are thinking or feeling inside, so they may act out or express their emotions.
 Children are typically unable to engage in abstract reasoning until age 11.
 Play therapy allows children to communicate through play, which is their natural form of expression, rather than forcing them to adapt to the verbal communication style of adults.
 Play is their language; the toys are their words.